ADITAN2000/AXI4-Lite-Peripheral-Design-Verification/README.md

 - Synthesizable RTL design, verified via testbench.
 - Compatible with FPGA integration in Xilinx Vivado.
 - Modular and extendable for additional peripherals.

+🔧 Applications
+-FPGA-based SoC designs
+-Memory-mapped register interfaces
+-Custom IP peripheral development

+🎯Learning Outcomes
+-Through this project, I gained hands-on experience in:
+-AXI4-Lite protocol implementation.
+-Writing synthesizable RTL in Verilog.
+-Designing a self-checking testbench for verification.
+-Debugging and verifying simulation waveforms.
+-Packaging a design as a custom Vivado IP core for FPGA use.